ni/webvi-examples/Guides/CSS/README.md

 ## How do I customize a set of controls on my WebVI Panel?

-In the LabVIEW NXG IDE, the `HTML class attribute` field will accept multiple user class names for a given control.
+In the G Web Development Software IDE, the `HTML class attribute` field will accept multiple user class names for a given control.
 **The class names are delimited by space characters**.

 Select each control in the WebVI you want to style similarly and add the same HTML class attribute to each one.